-The Little Rock residents are ready to get started, so they turned to expert herbalist and gardener Debbie Tripp of Royal for advice at the recent urban homesteading conference at St. Joseph Center in North Little Rock.
-Like vine-ripened tomatoes or cucumbers, Tripp said, “There is a big difference between fresh herbs and the dried ones from grocery store.
+The Little Rock residents are ready to get started, so they turned to the expert herbalist and gardener Debbie Tripp of Royal for advice at the recent urban homesteading conference at St. Joseph Center in North Little Rock.
+Like vine-ripened tomatoes or cucumbers, Tripp said, “There is a big difference between fresh herbs and the dried ones from the grocery stores.
 People find that they love fresh herbs.”

 Tripp suggests, “If you’re a beginner, you might want to start with one or two easy herbs.”
 These could include mint or parsley in a pot or the garden.
 Fresh parsley or thyme is great with pasta, and, Tripp said, parsley is easy to dry and use through the winter months.

 She offered a few words of caution about mint.
 When planting it, Tripp said it’s best to grow it in a container because it will quickly take over any garden.
 On the other hand, she said, it’s exciting to explore the many mint varieties like peppermint, lemon, pineapple, chocolate and more.

 “Plant what you like and what you will use.
 If you enjoy cooking, fresh herbs are a welcome addition to the kitchen,” and, she added, “Many of the Mediterranean herbs thrive in Arkansas.”
 Rosemary, for example, is easily grown in Central Arkansas, and once established, it will live several years with minimal care.
 “Rosemary can be infused in oils or used on top of baking bread,” she said.
 It can also be used as part of an herb blend that adds flavor to homemade products like goat’s cheese.